 But what I really wanted to share with you guys today is which elements I picked to style this farmhouse shelf.

 I start with the paint color.
 Farmhouse style is all about crisp whites with light splashes of color often in blue tones.
 I’ve always loved the look of color on the back of a bookshelf, so I wasn’t afraid of adding a little to my own.
 I then gave the sides along with the brass tracks a coat of white so that it blended in well.

 When it comes to what accessories you are going to add to your shelves, shop your house first.
 A few key farmhouse staples that I have here include the hand-lettered chalkboard, books, white serving trays and the cream alarm clock.

 Take these items and make small little vignette’s, or styled groupings.
 Then place them along with your shelving.
 You want to add dimension with items deep on the shelf and closer to the edge.
 I used the chalkboard and leaned it against the wall and moved the books and jars up towards the edge.

 Once I have the vignettes set, I’ll fill the rest of the shelves with books and greenery.
 Since this shelf was in our dining area, I used my cookbooks with these arrow bookends.
 I also stacked some of my favorite books in blue hues.
 I then added some tulips to the white measuring cup for some greenery.

 Oh, and the picture on the middle shelf.
 That’s a photo of my great-grandfathers photography studio.
 Farmhouse style is all about incorporating those hidden heirlooms.

-And that my friends, is how I updated our built-in shelves in our dining area with a farmhouse style.
-This little up-date is an inspiration for more changes to come this year.
+And that my friends, is how I updated our built-in farmhouse shelf in our dining area with a farmhouse style.
+This little update is an inspiration for more changes to come this year.
 I can’t wait to share with you all that we have planned, let’s just say it’s very much Jojo inspired.

 Shop this look: